aklivity/zilla-demos/taxi/.assets/notes.md

 helm:

+- sse auto start on last message id
+- mqtt consumer by namespace

 file a ticket with QoL improvements for helm chart

+- update `_helpers.tpl` and use params
+- ingress/serviceAccount option
+- env var map extraEnvMap
+- dedicated local file configmap options with dynamic naming
+-
+- option to enable http2 by default from an ingress controller
+- Zilla config as an ingress crontroller
+- Zilla config as a sidecar

 - zilla.yaml checksum
 - zilla.yaml configmap name
-- env var map extraEnvMap
-- ingress/serviceAccount option
-- dedicated local file configmap options with dynamic naming
 - remove `$` in logs
 - running zilla in a replica set of `3` caused grpc to deliver 3 message to the remote grpc service
   - sometimes zilla wouldn't deliver the request message